Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 8 x 10 ounces

-Purina Pro Plan Bright Mind Senior Adult 7+ Turkey & Brown Rice Entrée Wet Dog Food is a wet food.
-Other than water, the primary ingredient in the food is turkey, a lean and low-fat meat choice.
+The Purina Pro Plan Bright Mind Senior Adult 7+ Turkey & Brown Rice Entrée Wet Dog Food is a wet food.
+Other than water, the primary ingredient is turkey, which is a lean and low-fat meat.
 The wet food has a 12% protein ratio, which is reasonable for a wet food for senior dogs.
 Wet food can be especially beneficial to senior dogs with dental problems.
-Dry kibble can cause discomfort or pain, while wet food is easier to chew and digest.
-It also contains water, which helps ensure that your senior canine stays hydrated.
-Some wet food can contain more calories, however, so you do need to ensure that you feed accurately and according to the feeding guidelines to be able to maintain your dog’s ideal weight.
+Dry food can cause discomfort or pain, while wet food is easier to chew and digest.

-The food also contains a host of vitamins and minerals, including vitamin B complex, which can increase energy levels while helping combat fleas and ticks and staving off potential heart complaints and some cancers.
-Because it’s a wet food, it is a little more expensive, and Purina Pro Plan Bright Mind Senior Wet Dog Food can cause some issues with gas and odorous stools.
+Pro Plan also contains water, which ensures that your senior canine stays hydrated.
+It also contains a host of vitamins and minerals, including vitamin B complex, which can increase energy levels while helping combat fleas and ticks and staving off potential heart complaints and some cancers.

 Pros